Repent and Forgive

 - Revelation 2:5

-Repentance is also, in a way, a returning, a returning to the good path we once trod upon before choosing to turn away and travel the roads that led us to those wrongs and hurts, or the roads that we mistakenly took, leading us away from our purposes.
-We cannot go back but we can regain, and return to, how it feels to travel the good path, how it feels to walk the good walk.
+Repentance is also, in a way, a returning to that earlier good path we once trod upon before choosing to turn away and travel the roads that led us to those wrongs and hurts, or the roads that we mistakenly took, leading us away from our purposes.
+We cannot go back and change these things, but we can regain, and return to, how it feels to travel the good path, how it feels to walk the good walk.
 We can regain how it feels to be free from the bondage of our sins.
 We are free to get back on track and move forward, forgiving and healing as we go.
 And if we have trouble finding that track or path, we trust in the Savior to show us the way.
-We move forward, but we also become still, feeling the Spirit that surrounds us, the Spirit with its sinless nature, the Spirit we have been baptized with.
-We do this now, no need to wait, because the world does not need to end for new worlds to begin.
+We move forward, but at times we become still, breathing and taking it all in, feeling the Spirit that surrounds us, the Spirit with its sinless nature, the Spirit we have been baptized with.
+We do this now, no need to wait, because the world does not need to come to an end for new worlds to begin.
 This is healing.
 This is freedom.
 But with freedom comes responsibility, the responsibility to forgive.

 "As we also forgive...."